xdbfoundation/go/services/keystore/spec.md

 ### Problem

 We need a keystore service that supports non-custodial applications.
-It will make the process of stellarizing any applications easier as they don't have to implement the logic to create a stellar account and handle the encrypted private key themselves.
+It will make the process of digitalbitsizing any applications easier as they don't have to implement the logic to create a digitalbits account and handle the encrypted private key themselves.

 It is also intended to be the service that wallet SDK talks to.